 Avoidance and Elimination

-Sensitivities, allergies, and contact dermatitis may be temporarily treated with medications to ease symptoms but eliminating and avoiding the substance that your dog doesn't react well to is the only way to truly solve its dry skin problem.
-It may take some time to discover what your dog is sensitive or allergic to but once you do you can do your best to avoid exposing your dog to it.
+Sensitivities, allergies, and contact dermatitis may be temporarily treated with medications to ease symptoms.
+Eliminating and avoiding the irritant in question is the only way to truly solve your dog's dry skin problem.
+It may take some time to discover what your dog is sensitive or allergic to, but once you do, you can do your best to avoid exposing your dog to it.

 Moisturize and Increase Humidity